New Zealand Centre for Literary Translation

 - Postgraduate Student Research

-The work of the Centre is planned and implemented by a Committee – which includes staff members from the School of Languages and Cultures as well as from other academic divisions (currently, the International Institute of Modern Letters and Wai-te-ata Press) – under the leadership of a Director.
+The work of the Centre – which includes an annual public lecture, seminars and publications – is planned and implemented by a Committee which includes staff members from the School of Languages and Cultures as well as from other academic divisions (currently, the International Institute of Modern Letters and Wai-te-ata Press) under the leadership of a Director.

 At the Centre's launch, the first official publication, Been There, Read That!
 Stories for the Armchair Traveller (Victoria University Press) was also launched.
 The anthology contains more than twenty stories from twenty different countries, translated from over a dozen different languages.
 The anthology is a team effort, involving translators from the School of Language and Cultures, as well as other local and international specialists in language and literature from countries as diverse as Ireland, Iran, Spain, Korea, Vietnam, Austria, Switzerland, Mauritius and Venezuela, to name but a few.
 More publications have come out since (for further details see the staff profiles of the NZCLT Committee Members) and others are forthcoming.